The Ultimate Single Parent Dating GuideBy Jo Middleton

 If you’re looking to date as a single parent but are concerned about things like staying safe, how to meet someone, or when to introduce a new partner to your kids, then we’ve got you covered in the Frolo ultimate guide to single parent dating.

 Your phone pings with a notification.
-It’s from Bumble.
+It’s from a dating app.
 ‘You have a new message!’ it declares optimistically.
 You unlock your phone and open the app to find a message from Dan.
-(Why are they all called Dan?)
+(Or, let's say, Dani.)

-‘Thanks for your message,’ says Dan, ‘but I don’t think it’s going to work.
+‘Thanks for your message,’ says Dan/i, ‘but I don’t think it’s going to work.
 I see you’ve got kids and honestly I’m not looking for any drama or baggage.
 Have a nice life.’

-To say that dating as a single parent can be gruelling is putting it mildly, (and we’re not blaming men here – the message could equally have been from Danielle).
+To say that dating as a single parent can be gruelling is putting it mildly.
 It can take a lot of confidence and determination, not to mention actual time, to sift through the dating apps and find a potential match, let alone get as far as a first date.

 In our single parent dating survey a whopping 91% of people said they thought that being a single parent made it harder to meet people.